NMRbox/htcondor-tutorial/README.md

 ### GPU usage
 To request a GPU and a certain amount of GPU memory
 ```
-gpus_minimum_memory = 1MB
 request_gpus = 1
-# Replace 1 in the line below with the amount of GPU memory required
+# Replace 1 in the line below with the amount of GPU memory required in megabytes
 require_gpus = (GlobalMemoryMb >= 1)
+# When we update our condor pool version, you can replace the `require_gpus` argument with this simplified form.
+(This page will be edited.)
+# gpus_minimum_memory = 1MB
 ```

 It is best not to request excessive resources, as this with lower your relative user priority compared